-In 2020, in response to the implementation of RA No. 11469, Bayanihan to Heal as One Act, SMFI granted its borrowers the deferral of payments of principal and interest due for two to four months.
+In 2020, in response to the implementation of R.A.
+No. 11469, Bayanihan to Heal as One Act, SMFI granted its borrowers the deferral of payments of principal and interest due for two to four months.
 The management assessed that such has no material impact on the Group's consolidated financial statements.

-Interest income recognized on the Group's loans receivables amounted to P5.6 million and P5.5 million for the period ended September 30, 2022 and 2021, respectively and are presented as part of Interest under Revenues in the consolidated statements of income (see Note 4.6).
-The effective interest rates on loans receivables range from 4.00% to 36.00% in 2022 and 2021.
+Interest income recognized on the Group's loans receivables are presented as part of Interest under Revenues in the consolidated statements of income.
+The effective interest rates on loans receivables range from 0.40% to 13.10% in 2023 and 2022.
+There was no outstanding interest on loans receivable as of March 31, 2023 and December 31, 2022.